garrandall/popular-music-data/tracks/shake-that-sh---shawnna-ludacris.md

 No games, hat to the side wit low frame
 Now I came in this industry killin' 'em
 Now they all feelin' me
-Sippin' on Henny wit an O an' a gram
+Sippin' on Henny wit an O and a gram

 Man, these women is awfully nasty
 An' these women keep walkin' past me
 Either way, I'm a pimp for today
-Put your booty in the way an' shake that shit
+Put your booty in the way and shake that shit

 These players is 'bout they bank
 An' these players keep buyin' drinks
 Lips crisp, from my body on your lips
-Get it closer to the tip an' shake that shit
+Get it closer to the tip and shake that shit

 C H I to the C A G O
 If you ain't been, don't go
 My city's so fast, you react so slow
-Your heart might stop an' your blood won't flow
+Your heart might stop and your blood won't flow

 That ain't right, I stomp through the hood
 Wit a grand on my feet like that ain't tight
 Diamonds on my neck like that ain't bright
-I come through an' shut down the Saturday Night
+I come through and shut down the Saturday Night

 Hell yeah, you can kiss that an'
 Feel there, bring it right back